Written By Loveleen Arun

 “But how did they verify these qualifications, hmm?” he asks with a raised eyebrow and a suggestive pause that sends ripples of laughter through our group.

-“And more importantly, how did they keep reusing the same virgins year after year?
+“And, more importantly, how did they keep reusing the same virgins year after year?
 Very suspicious, no?”
 Just as we’re caught in his storytelling spell, he claps his hands.
 “Enough history!
 Into the factory!”

-Tea with theatrics
+Tea with Theatrics

 Inside the factory, the serious business of tea processing is underway.
 But Bernard makes machinery fascinating through pure theatrical talent.
 He mimics the movement of the withering troughs, his arms waving like leaves drying in circulated air.
 At the rolling machines, he does a little shimmy that has us in stitches.

 His tour is peppered with merciless mockery of tea drinkers worldwide.
 The British get the brunt of his humour.
 “The British,” he sighs dramatically, “they conquered the world for tea, then got too lazy to brew it properly!
 Tea bags!
 Dust in paper!
-That’s like buying a Ferrari and never taking it above 30 kilometers per hour!”
+That’s like buying a Ferrari and never taking it above 30 kilometres per hour!”

-We Indians aren’t spared either.
+Indians aren’t spared either.
 He clutches his heart.
 “Ah!
 The inventors of masala chai!
 Taking perfectly good tea and drowning it in spices!
 Why not just drink the spices and save the tea for someone who appreciates it?”

 Sri Lanka’s tea industry has a complex history, something Bernard touches on between jokes.
 Established by the British in the 1800s after coffee crops failed, tea plantations transformed the island’s highlands.
-Today, tea remains Sri Lanka’s primary export crop, with over 200,000 hectares under cultivation and employing over a million people directly or indirectly.
+Today, tea remains Sri Lanka’s primary export, with over 200,000 hectares under cultivation and employing over a million people directly or indirectly.

 “Look around you,” Bernard says in a rare serious moment, sweeping his arm toward the window where endless rows of tea bushes cascade down hillsides.
 “This is our heritage now.
 The British planted it, but we perfected it.”